gaballard/lightapp/README.md

 ## Components

-Lightapp uses the CRaP framework to provide dependency injection and assist with separation of concerns.
+This service uses the [CRaP](https://github.com/tinder/crap) framework to provide dependency injection and assist with separation of concerns.
+It also uses the [effd](https://github.com/williamkapke/effd) promise wrapping library (the variables ƒ and Ø are part of this library).

 #### Controllers